Mobiversa/EZYWAY_TOKEN_DEMO/README.md

-# EZYWAY TOKEN DEMO APPLICATION
+# EZYWAY with Save Card Demo Application
 Combination of EZYWAY with EZYPOD

 Mandatory Gradle to Communicate with Server and SDK Library you can find under lib folder.